Gödel's Loophole: Nature of the loophole

 Since the exact nature of Gödel's Loophole has never been published, what it is, precisely, is not known.
 In his 1990 book Paradox of Self-Amendment, Peter Suber speculates that Gödel noticed that Article V, which describes the process by which the Constitution can be amended, contains only procedural limitations, not substantive limitations.
 Hence, if citizens follow the right procedures, they can adopt any new provisions.

-In his 2012 paper "Gödel's Loophole" F. E. Guerra-Pujol speculates that the loophole is that Article V's procedures can be applied to Article V itself.
+In his 2012 paper "Gödel's Loophole", F. E. Guerra-Pujol speculates that the loophole is that Article V's procedures can be applied to Article V itself.
 It can therefore be altered in a "downward" direction, making it easier to alter the article again in the future.
-So even if, as is now the case, amending the Constitution is difficult to bring about, once Article V is downwardly amended, the next attempt to do so will be easier, and the one after that easier still.
+So even if, as is now the case, amending the Constitution is difficult, once Article V is amended downward, the next attempts to do so could be easier.

-Other writers have speculated that Gödel may have had other aspects of the Constitution in mind as well, including the abuse of gerrymandering, prorogation of Congress, the Electoral College, and the presidential pardon.

 Aftermath and reception

-Morgenstern's notes on the incident were published only in 2019, so no accounts before that take advantage of his recollections.
-Morgenstern is obviously incorrect in some details, such as the year of Gödel's citizenship test, which is established as 1947, not 1946, as Morgenstern remembers it.
+Morgenstern's notes on the incident were published in 2019, and there are no earlier accounts of his recollections.
+Morgenstern is verifiably incorrect in some details, such as the year of Gödel's citizenship test, which was 1947, not 1946.
 Many versions of the story were published before the release of Morgenstern's notes, and they vary in their details.
-For instance, in mathematician and science fiction author Rudy Rucker's telling of the story in his 2008 novel Mathematicians in Love, Gödel runs to Einstein with the news and Einstein calms Gödel down.
+For instance, in the mathematician and science fiction author Rudy Rucker's telling of the story in his 2008 novel Mathematicians in Love, Gödel runs to Einstein with the news and Einstein calms Gödel down.

-Versions of the story can also be found in Logical Dilemmas: The Life and Work of Kurt Gödel (1997) by John W. Dawson; E: His Life, His Thought and His Influence on Our Culture (2006), edited by Donald Goldsmith and Marcia Bartusiak; Incompleteness: The Proof and Paradox of Kurt Gödel (2006) by Rebecca Goldstein; Godel: A Life Of Logic, The Mind, And Mathematics (2009) by John L. Casti and Werner DePauli; Unconstitutional Constitutional Amendments: The Limits of Amendment Powers (2017) by Yaniv Roznai; and When Einstein Walked with Gödel: Excursions to the Edge of Thought (2018) by Jim Holt, among other books.
+The story is reported in books on Gödel and his circle and on constitutional law.